 The area is also subject to a high degree of bottom change and migration of shoals due to current-induced sediment transport.
 During operations, significant change (1 to 2 m in some cases) was observed in subsequent soundings acquired during time periods as little as 1-2 weeks apart.
-Change is most significant through narrow constrictions where tidal current is greatest, such as between Chunak Point and Cape Krenitzin.
+Change is most significant through narrow constrictions where tidal current is greatest.